kiba/Writings/fac/chp28_the_summoned_dwarf.md

 "SHUT UP!" the dwarf human bellowed.
 The crowd suddenly became silent.
 "To answer your question, I don't know who did this, or why and how other fellow club members disappeared.
 Obviously, I am distressed and scared, yadaydadayda.
 Good luck and good day to you.
 Bye."

 That only begot more questions from the crowd.
-The dwarf ignored it all and moved through the crowd before reaching his car.
+The dwarf ignored it all and bulldozed his way through the crowd until he reached the car.

+He honked until the crowd scattered away from the car.
+Even then, it did not deter the reporters from chasing him all the way to MacMuffin's house.

 ***

 MacMuffin didn't like spending his considerable fortune, but paranoia won out.
 Almost everyone from the Uplift Society Club disappeared, leaving him alone.
 The dwarf still didn't know why they targeted the membership of his club, but he thought that the kidnappers might be crazy.
 To that end, he hired security guards by the dozens just today, and stationed them everywhere on his family's tacky McMansion property.
-There were also cops on his property as well, but the wealthy software executive didn't trust the cops one bit, since they're the one who accused him of kidnapping.
+There were also cops on his property as well, but the wealthy software executive didn't trust the cops one bit, not after the afternoon's interview with the detective.

 Outside of his property, there's dozen of police cars and news vans who served as free extra eyes as well.
 That should make it difficult to infiltrate his mansion.